Naga Kanya

 Naga Kanya (නාග කන්යා) is a 2007 Sri Lankan Sinhala horror romantic film directed by A.A.
 Junaideen and produced by P. Arooran for A. N. J. Films.
 It stars Sanath Gunathilake and Dilhani Ekanayake in lead roles along with Arjuna Kamalanath and Sriyantha Mendis.
-Music co-composed by Somapala Rathnayake and Asokaa Peiris.
+Music co-composed by Somapala Rathnayake and Asoka Peiris.
 It is the 1062nd Sri Lankan film in the Sinhala cinema.